Three Weeks (book): Reception

 Critical reception was negative in the United Kingdom and United States.
 The book was described as disjointed, "dull and stupid", "boring, vulgar and extremely silly".
 Critics also made personal attacks on Glyn, saying she was complacent, her writing immature, and she was "indifferent to her own reputation".

 When the novel was published in the United States by Duffield & Co., it was quite popular, selling 50,000 copies in the first three weeks.
 After that, it sold on average about 2,000 copies per day for the next three months.
 The book's subject matter made it a specific target of the Boston-based Watch and Ward Society's anti-vice campaigns.

 Adaptations

 Three Weeks was first made into an American motion picture in 1914, directed by Perry N. Vekroff and starring Madlaine Traverse and George C. Pearce.
 In 1917 a Hungarian version titled Három hét was directed by Márton Garas.
 It was adapted again in the 1924 version, made by Samuel Goldwyn, directed by Alan Crosland under the supervision of Glyn, and starring Conrad Nagel and Aileen Pringle.
+In 1977 it was adapted for Thames Television in a romance series with Moths by Ouida, The Black Knight by Ethel M. Dell, High Noon by Ruby M. Ayres, Emily by Jilly Cooper and House of Men by Catherine Marchant.